chhuang216/chhuang216/README.md

 Tech: Python · scikit-learn · SHAP · seaborn · Docker · Jupyter

 ### `healthcare-etl-spark`
-Spark-based ETL pipeline that processes mock healthcare data, containerized with Docker and stored in PostgreSQL.
+Design and deploy a PySpark-based ETL pipeline that ingests synthetic clinical data, performs cleaning and transformation, and writes the results to a PostgreSQL database.
+The project is fully containerized with Docker to simulate a production-like environment and demonstrates scalable data engineering practices for healthcare analytics.
-Tech: PySpark · Docker · PostgreSQL · AWS S3 · Bash
+Tech: PySpark · Docker · PostgreSQL · pandas · Faker · Bash

 ### `xai-causal-toolkit`
 Toolkit comparing SHAP explanations and causal inference on synthetic or public datasets.